chriseidhof/literate-swift-old/README.md

 If the `print-swift` code-block contains a single word, then that word isn't printed.

 Also, there's an extra parameter `-swift` which will output only the swift code in fenced code blocks.

+If your run this with `-stdin`, the contents is read from STDIN instead of a file.